spack/spack/lib/spack/docs/getting_started.rst

 .. code-block:: console

-   $ spack bootstrap untrust github-actions
-   ==> "github-actions" is now untrusted and will not be used for bootstrapping
+   $ spack bootstrap untrust official-spack-binaries ==> "official-spack-binaries" is now untrusted and will not be used for bootstrapping

 You can verify that the new settings are effective with:

 .. code-block:: console

    $ spack bootstrap list
-   Name: github-actions UNTRUSTED
+   Name: official-spack-binaries UNTRUSTED

      Type: buildcache